NCBI-Codeathons/Using-PubMed-MEDLINE-Metadata-to-Generate-Knowledge/README.md

 ## Forthcoming features
 - Support for publication type (PT) search
 - Support PMID list upload instead of search
+- Send user to PubMed to perform a search based on click on bar in output figure

 ## Team
 - Kurtis Haro, PhD NLM/NCBI